Bergis1610/Software_Engineering_LesChevalier/README.md

 This is a software engineering portfolio for Les Chevaliers

-Contributors: Denys Ladden and Emil B. Berglund.
+Contributors: Denys Ladden and Emil Bjørlykke Berglund.